gravitational/teleport/rfd/0032-access-tester.md

 Role configurations can be complex and Teleport currently does not provide good tools for admins to troubleshoot any access related issues (e.g. why can't this user login to this node?).

 ## Scope
 This document will only be focusing on determining access to SSH nodes.
-The proposed role tester can be easily extended to determine access to database, application, kubernetes etc. By providing separate queries for different access types, we can also answer more specific queries (e.g. which databases does this user have access to?
+The proposed access tester can be easily extended to determine access to database, application, kubernetes etc. By providing separate queries for different access types, we can also answer more specific queries (e.g. which databases does this user have access to?
 Which roles allow access to database production as user postgres?).

 ## Architecture
 For simple use cases and better UX, a provided tctl command can be used to query for access-related questions.
 For advanced use-cases, a provided admin tool lets users execute Datalog queries directly using a command or in a REPL-like shell.

-There are a few options for how we can architecture this role tester:
+There are a few options for how we can architecture this access tester:
 - Real-time deductive database (Datomic)
-- Extend existing Go Datalog libraries to use negation and build role tester directly into Teleport
+- Extend existing Go Datalog libraries to use negation and build access tester directly into Teleport
-- Write own Go Datalog library and build role tester directly into Teleport
+- Write own Go Datalog library and build access tester directly into Teleport
 - Use Rust library (Crepe) and connect to Teleport via Rust grpc client, and would act as a standalone program
 - Use Rust library (Crepe) and call Rust from Go to integrate directly with tctl